GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

 The Section Tab shows the basic properties of the focused feature.

-The **Add Focused Feature** button will insert the feature into the Topology Sections Table at the current Insertion Point.
+The **Add** button will insert the feature into the Topology Sections Table at the current Insertion Point.
 See below for an explaination of the table and the insertion point.

 3 Topology Sections Table
 =======================